OblivionLimbo/IIKG3005/Exam Document.md

 If you’re defining your stuff as code, then putting that code into a version control system (VCS) is simple and powerful.
 By doing this, you get:
 - *Traceability*: You can see who changed what, when, and why.
 - *Rollback*: You can revert to a previous version of the code if something breaks.
-- *Correlation*: Keeping script, specifications, and configuration in version contro helps when tracing and fixing gnarly problems.
+- *Correlation*: Keeping script, specifications, and configuration in version control helps when tracing and fixing gnarly problems.
 - *Visibility*: You can see the history of changes to the code, providing situational awareness.
 - *Actionability*: You can use the code history to trigger an automatic action for each change committed, triggers enable CI jobs and CD pipelines.